Ranges Bridge, Queensland: History

 The locality takes its name from the Range's Bridge, a bridge over the Condamine River, on the road from Dalby west to Daandine, Kogan and Condamine, where Mrs Mary J. Range had operated the Bridge Hotel since at least 1865.
-The bridge Ranges Bridge can still be seen on an 1971 map.
+The bridge Ranges Bridge can still be seen on a 1971 map.

 Ranges Bridge Provisional School opened circa 1886 and closed in June 1894.
 The school building was then relocated and reopened as Macalister Provisional School on 27 August 1894.
 On 1 January 1909, it became Macalister State School.
 In 1913, it was renamed Apunyal State School.
 It closed circa 1935.

 The Riverview Hotel was burned down in July 1910.